shalamand3r/StandByNow/README.md

 # StandByNow 🕰️
 ### Activate StandBy (even when your iPhone isn't charging) on iOS 17.

-StandByNow modifies pookjw's [StandPad](https://github.com/pookjw/StandPad) to work on iPhones, allowing you to activate iOS 17's StandBy at any time by triple-clicking the power button.
+StandByNow modifies pookjw's [StandPad](https://github.com/pookjw/StandPad) to work on iPhones, allowing you to activate StandBy at any time by triple-clicking your iPhone's lock button.

 ---